GirlScript-Ireland/Gaming-Booster/README.md

 ### Week 1:

 - Opening Ceremony
-- Community Bonding
+- Networking & Introduction
 - Download and install the [processing editor](https://processing.org/download/)
 - Understand the syntax of processing
-- Build small animations
-- Attempt to code individual components of the flappy bird -
+- Setup basics sketch of Flappy Bird

 ### Week 2:

-- Finish the complete Flappy Bird Game
+- Code Flappy Bird in Processing
+- Learn how to debug
 - Get feedback
 - Improve the design
 - Optimize or Document the code more if possible